AndyCosStav/hackernews/README.md

-# hackernews web scraping app
+# Hackernews web scraping app

 This command line app has been developer used .Net Core and C#.